shreydan/scratchformers/README.md

   - for process, check [building_encoder-decoder.ipynb](./encoder-decoder/building_encoder-decoder.ipynb)
   - model [implementation](./encoder-decoder/model.py)
   - src_mask for encoder is optional but is nice to have since it is used to mask out the pad tokens so attention is not considered for those tokens.
-  - used learned embeddings for position instead of sin/cos as per the OG
+  - used learned embeddings for position instead of sin/cos as per the OG.
+  - I trained a model for multilingual machine translation.
+    - Translates english to hindi and telugu.
+    - change: single encoder & decoder embedding layer since I used a single tokenizer.
+    - for the code and results check: [shreydan/multilingual-translation](https://github.com/shreydan/multilingual-translation)

 - **BERT - MLM**